tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/buy_low_sell_high/README.md

   * **Follow-Up**.
 How do we know if we've found a new minimum price?

-### Solutions
+## Solutions

-#### Brute Force | O(n^2)
+## Brute Force

-[The slow, brute force solution](Solved/bruteForce.js) is to check every possible pair, and return the maximum.
-It is _correct_, but slow.
-It is, however, perfectly acceptable for candidates to start here.
+[The brute force solution](Solved/brute_force.py) is to check every possible pair, calculate the max difference between share prices, and calculate and return the maximum profit.
+Although correct and perfectly acceptable for candidates to start here, this solution is slow compared to other alternatives.

-#### Greedy Linear Search | O(n)
+## Linear Scan

-The best possible solution is to scan the array once, keeping track of the maximum profit identified so far and the minimum price.
-This solution is available in [linearScan.js](Solved/linearScan.js).
+[The linear scan solution](Solved/linear_scan.py) is to scan the list once and keep track of the minimum and maximum share prices, and then perform a single calculation at the end to calculate and return the max profit.